-- Discussions about potentially doing a Regional Safety Plan started in 2015 beginning with an analysis of 2007-2013 crash data in the SKATS area.
-Staff have added crash data occurring in 2014 and 2015 and are conducting analysis of those nine years of data.
-Building on the work of the TSAP, SKATS will continue work with the local jurisdictions on the need for a SKATS Regional Safety Plan.
-ODOT updated their Transportation Safety Action Plan (TSAP) in 2016 and set performance targets that SKATS is supporting. - The final planning and technical work on the Salem River Crossing Study EIS (Environmental Impact Statement) should be concluded in 2018.
+- The SKATS Title VI plan was last adopted in 2010.
+Staff will review the current plan and determine if an update is appropriate to incorporate changes from the recently adopted Public Participation Plan (2017).
+Note: the update will likely be incorporated into a Title VI plan for all programs at the MWVCOG. - The final planning and technical work on the Salem River Crossing Study EIS (Environmental Impact Statement) should be concluded before September 30, 2019, with the Final EIS submitted to FHWA & FTA, with a request for a record of decision (ROD) for the No-Build Alternative.
 The lead agencies for the EIS are ODOT and city of Salem.
-S KATS staff is on the project management team (PMT) and have provided travel model forecasts used for the EIS.
-As of January 2018, many of the technical sections of the Final EIS (FEIS) were going through their final review.
-The City of Salem and Polk County are coordinating on the land use and Urban Growth Boundary (UGB) issues with the state.
-For 2018-2019, SKATS staff will continue to coordinate with ODOT, city of Salem, the other local jurisdictions in SKATS, FHWA, and FTA on any needed planning work related to the FEIS. - SKATS will assist and/or coordinate on corridor and sub-area studies that affect the regional transportation system as listed in Section II.
+SKATS staff is on the project management team (PMT) and have provided travel model forecasts and public involvement services during the development of the draft and Final EIS.
+The city of Salem's decision to amend the urban growth boundary, amend the city's transportation system plan, and adopt an exception to Statewide Planning Goal 15 was appealed.
+In August of 2017, the Oregon Land Use Board of Appeals (LUBA) agreed with 3 of the 16 assignments of error and remanded the city's decision.
+The Salem city council held a work session in January 2019 and a public hearing in February 2019, both heavily attended by members of the public: the council decided in February 2019 not to address the LUBA remand and to support the No-Build alternative.
+ODOT is developing a Final EIS for the No-Build Alternative. - SKATS will assist and/or coordinate on corridor and sub-area studies that affect the regional transportation system as listed in Section II.
 This includes the Keizer Growth Transportation Impact Study and the Cordon Road Corridor Study, both of which are funded with STBGP-U funds from the SKATS TIP.
-Keizer also received a state-funded Transportation Growth Management (TGM) grant for a Keizer Revitalization Plan, and SKATS staff will be involved with running the 2040 travel model for up to three sets of future land use scenarios. - For purposes of completeness and communication, we note that several regionally significant planning studies were identified as needed in past UPWPs; however, they will be delayed to 2019-2020 or later: - ODOT is not expected to do additional planning work on the OR22/OR 51 Interchange Development.
+Keizer also received a state-funded Transportation Growth Management (TGM) grant for a Keizer Revitalization Plan which started in January 2018, and SKATS staff will be involved with running the 2040 travel model for up to three sets of future land use scenarios. - For purposes of completeness and communication, we note that several regionally significant planning studies were identified as needed in past UPWPs; however, they will be delayed to 2019-2020 or later: - ODOT is not expected to do additional planning work on the OR22/OR 51 Interchange Development.
 There was some planning work done by ODOT during the 2015-2016 UPWP to decide between several options of backage road sections (included in the Expressway Plan) to construct in the near future with \$8 million that is available in the STIP.
 Progress on that work has been put on hold while land movement activity in the area is being monitored.
 ODOT Region 2 is starting an update of the western portion of the OR22 EMP from Greenwood to Doaks Ferry that will also involve a more detailed look at the OR22/51 interchange in lieu of expanded backage roads.
-SKATS will keep its TAC and Policy Committee updated as ODOT determines how to proceed. - o Planning work for the eastern half of the OR 22W Expressway Management Plan is delayed until 2019 or later. - ODOT is also not scheduling to work on the Interchange Area Management Plan for the I-5 interchange at Brooklake Road until at least the 2019-2020 fiscal year.
-Meanwhile, Marion County is coordinating with a large trucking firm on Brooklake Road that is looking to expand;

-and the Keizer Transportation Impacts Study is examining the potential for expansion of Keizer that would affect the Brooklake Interchange.
+SKATS will keep its TAC and Policy Committee updated as ODOT determines how to proceed. - Planning work for the eastern half of the OR 22W Expressway Management Plan (Doaks Ferry Road to the Willamette River bridges) is delayed until 2019 or later. - ODOT is scheduled to work on the Interchange Area Management Plan for the I-5 interchange at Brooklake Road during the 2019-2020 fiscal year.
+Meanwhile, Marion County is coordinating with a large trucking firm on Brooklake Road that is looking to expand; and the Keizer Transportation Impacts Study is examining the potential for expansion of Keizer that would affect the Brooklake interchange.